SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Robot Directory Structure
 -------------------------

-When you initialize a project with ``cci project init``, several folders are created specifically for robot tests and resources.
+When a project is initialized with ``cci project init``, several folders are created specifically for robot tests and resources.
 This is the folder structure.

 .. code-block:: console